kashyappanda/RPi_Benchmarks/README.md

 Each CPU core in the Raspberry Pi 3 Model B+ also contains a NEON SIMD Unit, which is simply an additional 16-way SIMD unit separate from each of the QPUs.
 It has its own instruction set and shares memory with the CPU.

-## Benchmark Process
+## Benchmarks

+Important Note: Currently, the only operation present in this benchmark is matrix multiplication, but more will be added in the future.

+### SGEMM (Matrix Multiplication)

-Currently, the only operation present in this benchmark is matrix multiplication.
-Matrix multiplication is achieved on the QPU through the use and modification of the [QMKL](https://github.com/Idein/qmkl) library.
-The benchmark outputs the time taken to multiply the matrices at various row and column sizes.
+Matrix multiplication is achieved on the QPU through the use and modification of [QMKL](https://github.com/Idein/qmkl), which is a Math Kernel Library for the QPU.

 Additionally, for the Raspberry Pi 3 Model B+, the matrix multiplication performance on the QPU is compared with the performance of the NEON SIMD Unit, through the use of [OpenBLAS](https://www.openblas.net/), which utilizes the NEON SIMD unit.

-### Requirements
+## Requirements

 - Running the benchmarks